kputnam/propr/README.md

 `f(input, output)`".
 The test framework produces random (valid) inputs, searching for a counterexample.

+## Installation

+There are a few things I'd like to fix before publishing this as a gem.
+Until then, you can install directly from the git repo using Bundler, with this in your Gemfile:

+    gem "propr", git: "git@github.com:kputnam/propr.git", branch: "rewrite"

+You'll probably want to specify the current tag, also (eg, `..., tag: "v0.1.0"`)

 ## Properties

 The following example demonstrates testing a property with a specific input,